tc39/proposal-module-expressions/README.md

 As a result, folks who want to use these APIs often resort to workarounds.
 These can have negative implications for performance, security or introduce other limitations.
 A few specific examples:

 - Workers are often cited to be unergonomic because of the need of a separate file.
 As a result people avoid them altogether and prefer sacrificing main thread responsiveness over the complexity of moving long-running work to a worker.
-- Libraries that abstract workers to create more ergonomic APIs often resort to stringification and blobification, which brings all kinds of problems with CSP (stringification relies on `eval`) and paths (data URLs and blob URLs are considered to be on a different host).
+- Libraries ([1][paralleljs], [2][greenlet])that abstract workers to create more ergonomic APIs often resort to stringification and blobification, which brings all kinds of problems with CSP (stringification relies on `eval`) and paths (data URLs and blob URLs are considered to be on a different host).
 - CSS Painting API (and any Worklet for that matter) face a similar fate where developers will either resort to workarounds like above or need [extensive per-Bundler guidance][houdini bundler guidance] on how to use the APIs correctly in a modern setup, likely resulting in less adoption.

 There is also the long-standing problem that JavaScript cannot represent a “task” in a way that can be shared across realms with having to deal with _at least_ one of the above problems.
 This has prevented any [attempt][scheduler api] at building a scheduler for the web (á la GCD) to go beyond the main thread, which is one of the main ergonomic benefits of schedulers.